grafana/alloy/docs/sources/reference/components/prometheus.remote_write.md

 ```
 clamp_min(
     (
-        # Calculate the 90th percentile desired shards over the last 7 days period.
+        # Calculate the 90th percentile desired shards over the last seven-day period.
-        # If you're running {{< param "PRODUCT_NAME" >}} since less than 7 days, then
+        # If you're running {{< param "PRODUCT_NAME" >}} for less than seven days, then
         # reduce the [7d] period to cover only the time range since when you deployed it.
         ceil(quantile_over_time(0.9, prometheus_remote_storage_shards_desired[7d]))